Type intersections

 It is kind of funny tho how the type with more properties will be a subtype of the type with fewer properties but that’s just what follows from the above.

 And what follows from that is that the empty type {} isn’t actually a subtype of any other type, while the empty set {} is a subset of every set.
-The “empty set” equivalent of types would be the type that contains all properties, and where each property can be anything.
+The “empty set” equivalent of types would be a sort of impossible type that contains all properties, and where each property can be anything.